TERREMEMBER/znbase/docs/content/v1.3/quick-start/kubernetes/create-local-cluster.md

 ## 2. Check cluster status

 Run the command below to see that we now have two services with 1 pods each - 1 `yb-master` pod (yb-master-1) and 1 `yb-tserver` pods (yb-tserver-1) running.
-Roles played by these pods in a YugabyteDB cluster (aka Universe) is explained in detail [here](../../architecture/concepts/universe/).
+Roles played by these pods in a ZNbaseDB cluster (aka Universe) is explained in detail [here](../../architecture/concepts/universe/).

 ```sh
 $ kubectl get pods